Rules governing application, eligibility for financial assistance

-IMPORTANT DEADLINE NOTICE: To be considered for the maximum financial aid available, you should file your FAFSA or Renewal Application form after January 1 but before March 1.
+IMPORTANT DEADLINE NOTICE: To be considered for the maximum financial aid available, you should file your FAFSA or Renewal Application form by March 1.
 The FAFSA form will show a June 30 deadline, however, June 30 is the final date of the award year for receipt of applications, not the priority deadline.
 All applications received after March 1 will be considered for financial aid on a funds available basis.
 Notification of eligibility prior to the university billing due date is not guaranteed for late applications.

 Important Financial Aid Dates and Deadlines

 - Priority Date for filing your FAFSA is March 1, 2023.
 Priority deadlines ensure that you are considered for the maximum amount of financial aid.